Alfresco/docs-alfresco/terms.md

 * Microsoft Office® is the registered trademark of Microsoft Corporation in the United States and/or other countries.
 * Microsoft Outlook® is the registered trademark of Microsoft Corporation in the United States and/or other countries.

-If you need technical support for any Alfresco product or service and are a current Alfresco customer, contact Customer Support by email at <a href= "mailto:support@alfresco.com">support@alfresco.com</a>
+If you need technical support for any Alfresco product or service and are a current Alfresco customer, submit a case via [Hyland Community]({% link support/latest/contact/index.md %}).

-If you have any other questions or inquiries, including comments or suggestions about our documentation, contact us at <a href= "mailto:documentation@alfresco.com">documentation@alfresco.com</a>
+If you have any other questions or inquiries, including comments or suggestions about our documentation, contact us at <a href= "mailto:documentation@alfresco.com">documentation@alfresco.com</a>.